 On the other hand, proponents of natural grammar acquisition, like Rosetta Stone, argue that focusing on memorizing rules can hinder the intuitive feel and understanding you develop for the language.

 The choice ultimately between these approaches depends on your individual preferences.
-If you prefer direct and easily digestible grammar instruction, a program like Rocket Italian might be more suitable.
+If you prefer direct and easily digestible Italian grammar instruction, a program like Rocket Italian might be more suitable.
 However, if you prefer to learn grammar naturally and intuitively, Rosetta Stone could be an excellent choice.

 Verdict: Is Rosetta Stone Italian Good?